tomasharkema/nixos-nvidia-vgpu/README.md

 ## Compile your drivers

 Use `nix-shell` to get the tools to run the [vGPU community repo](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher), you'll have to clone the branch for the driver you want with submodules, for example: `git clone --recurse-submodules -b 525.105 https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher.git`.
-Missing `mscompress` to compile the windows guest driver for now tho.
+Missing `mscompress` to compile the windows guest driver to have CUDA working on windows guests for now tho.

 ### Linux Host Merged Driver

 In the case of the merged driver you'll have to get the vgpu driver and the normal driver and merge them with the vGPU repo.

 1. Refer to the [vGPU community repo](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher).
 If your graphics card isn't supported you'll likely have to add a `vcfgclone` in patch.sh of their repository as per their instructions.
-   1. I compiled it in another OS(manjaro in my case).
 2. Use the option `useMyDriver` like shown in [installation](#installation) section.
 4. Refer to the [VGPU-Unlock discord community](https://discord.com/invite/5rQsSV3Byq) for help :)